Kosmorro/website/content/cli/download/freebsd.md

 +++
-title = "Download Kosmorro on Linux" description = "All the instructions to install Kosmorro on Linux!"
+title = "Download Kosmorro on FreeBSD" description = "All the instructions to install Kosmorro on FreeBSD!"

 template = "download.html"
 +++